 After receiving a close_mmi_req() APDU from the Card, the Host SHALL reply with a close_mmi_cnf() APDU to confirm the status of the close operation.
 The Host MAY send a close_mmi_cnf() APDU without the Card having sent a close_mmi_req() APDU to inform the Card about a close operation performed by the Host (e.g., the subscriber closes the window).
+When the Card is operating in M-Mode, the Host SHALL close all MMI dialog messages it opened on all of its outputs, corresponding to the specific dialog_number.

 Syntax No. of Bits Mnemonic

 close_mmi_cnf() {

 close_mmi_cnf_tag 24 uimsbf

-length_field()

-dialog_number 8 uimsbf
+length_field() dialog_number 8 uimsbf

-}
+} 0 ullisbi